Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 On most front-wheel drive cars and minivans, the brake circuits are split diagonally with the left front and right rear brake sharing one circuit, and the right front and left rear brake sharing the other circuit.
 This is done so one front brake and one rear brake will remain operational if the other pair fail.
 On FWD vehicles, there is much more forward braking bias because the front wheels are also the drive wheels.
 Consequently, the rear brakes alone might not be sufficient to bring the vehicle to a halt if the front brakes shared the same circuit and happened to fail.

-The biggest gains in safety, though, are made possible when brake-by-wire allows ABS, traction control and stability control to be taken to the next level.
+Additional improvements in driving safety can be achieved when electronic brakes are integrated with ABS, traction control and stability control.
 As brake control strategies become more and more sophisticated, and use more and more sensor inputs, the brake system can better compensate for driver error and changing road conditions.

-Brake-by-wire systems can be easily combined with adaptive cruise control to provide automatic braking if a vehicle ahead suddenly stops and the driver fails to react quickly enough.
-It can also be combined with some type of crash avoidance system that is capable of detecting objects in the road ahead, or an oncoming vehicle,and apply the brakes before the driver can react.
+Brake-by-wire electronic brake systems integrated with adaptive cruise control can provide automatic braking if a vehicle ahead suddenly stops and the driver fails to react quickly enough to avoid an accident.
+A crash avoidance system with automatic braking can also react if there is an object in the road ahead or a pedestrian.

-When the system detects an abnormally fast application of the brake pedal, it applies full boost pressure to the brakes.
+When some of these braking systems detect an abnormally fast application of the brake pedal, it applies full boost pressure to the brakes.
 This helps to make up for any hesitation the driver may of had in applying the brakes initially, and helps bring the vehicle to a stop much more quickly.
 Tests have shown that electronic brake assist can reduce average stopping distances in an emergency situation from 10 to 40 percent!

 This same type of brake assist can also be provided by mechanical controls at less cost and complexity.
 A mechanical actuator inside the booster detects the speed at which the driver is applying the brakes.
 If it "feels" like a panic stop, the booster goes to full boost and slams on the brakes.

-The same companies that are developing brake-by-wire systems have also developed electronic parking brake systems to replace cable-operated disc or drum brakes.
+The same companies that have developed ABS and electronic brake systems have also developed electronic parking brake systems to replace cable-operated disc or drum brakes.
 Instead of pushing a pedal or yanking on a handle to set the parking brake (which few people seem to use anyway), the parking brake can be set by pressing a button.
 Or, it can be set automatically when the transmission is placed into park.
+More and more new vehicles today are being equipped with electronic parking brakes.

 The advantages of this approach are: